ECONOMICS

 PUBLIC ECONOMICS (Elective

-• Understand the basic concepts of Public Economics and the role of government in raising public revenue for public expenditure
+• Understand the basic concepts of Public Economics and the role of government in raising public revenue for public expenditure.

 V Semester ECO 5.1